Abdel Halim Hafez: Legacy

 A feature film about his life, "Haleem", was released in 2006, starring Ahmad Zaki in the title role, produced by the Good News Group.
 In the same year a soap opera "Al-andaleeb hikayt shaab" was produced in Egypt with Shadi Shamel starring as Abdel Halim.
 Shamel won the lead role in a televised competition.

 On 21 June 2011, Google celebrated his 82nd birthday with a Google Doodle.

-On 19 April 2019, Lebanese singer Carole Samaha performed alongside a hologram of Abdel Halim Hafez at the Manara Hall in New Cairo.
-The concert, titled "Helm" (dream), was Egypt's first hologram concert.
+On 19 April 2019, Lebanese singer Carole Samaha performed alongside a Pepper's ghost image of Abdel Halim Hafez at the Manara Hall in New Cairo.
+The concert, titled "Helm" (dream), was Egypt's first concert featuring a Pepper's ghost.

 Songs

 Some of Halim's most popular songs are: